butterdori/gmktec-m5plus/README.md

 wpa_passphrase=YourStrongPassphrase
 wpa_key_mgmt=WPA-PSK
 rsn_pairwise=CCMP
+bridge=vmbr1
 ```

-If you try to start the hostapd service now, it may fail to run giving this error
+This sets the SSID, channel, authentication method, and the bridge you connect the AP to (vmbr1).
+If you try to start the hostapd service now, it may fail to run giving this error:
 ```
 wlp3s0: IEEE 802.11 Hardware does not support configured channel
 ```